The J.D. Application

 J.D. applicants are required to use the Levin College of Law LSAC online application available at www.LSAC.org.

-The fall 2014 JD LSAC Online Application is now available at www.lsac.org.
+The fall 2015 JD LSAC Online Application will be available at www.lsac.org on September 2.

 The Levin College of Law will waive the $30 application fee for candidates who received an LSAC Fee Waiver.
 The $30 application fee will automatically be waived for LSAC fee-waived candidates upon submission of the online LSAC online application.